CircuitVerse/Interactive-Book/docs/bool.md

 Following are the important rules used in Boolean algebra.

 1. Variable used can have only two values.
 Binary 1 for HIGH and Binary 0 for LOW.
-1. Complement of a variable is represented by an overbar (-).
+1. Complement of a variable is represented by an overbar (-) or (!).
 Thus, complement of variable B is represented as B Bar.
-Thus if B = 0 then B Bar = 1 and B = 1 then B Bar = 0.
+Thus if B = 0 then !B  = 1 and B = 1 then !B  = 0.
 1. ORing of the variables is represented by a plus (+) sign between them.
 For example ORing of A, B, C is represented as A + B + C.
 1. Logical ANDing of the two or more variable is represented by writing a dot between them such as A.B.C.
 Sometime the dot may be omitted like ABC.